Back to Fruit Paths

 “If I don’t plan for every outcome, disaster will strike.”

-“God may love me, but He won’t protect me.”
+“God may love me, but he won’t protect me.”

 “My worth is in solving problems before they happen.”